 The Company's investment policies employ an approach whereby a mix of equities, fixed income and alternative investments are used to maximize the long-term return of plan assets for a prudent level of risk.
 The investment portfolio primarily contains a diversified blend of equity and fixed income investments.
 Equity investments are diversified across U.S. and non-U.S. stocks, as well as growth, value and small to large capitalization.
 Fixed income investments include corporate and government issues, with short-, mid- and long-term maturities, with a focus on investment grade when purchased and a target duration close to that of the plan liability.
-Investment and market risks are measured and monitored on an ongoing basis through regular investment of the portfolio is invested in a diversified portfolio of high-quality, operating properties with cash yields greater than the targeted appreciation.
-Investments in other alternative asset classes, including hedge funds and commodities, diversify the expected investment returns relative to the equity and fixed income investments.
+Investment and market risks are measured and monitored on an ongoing basis through regular investment portfolio reviews, annual liability measurements and periodic asset/liability studies.
+The majority of the real estate component of the portfolio is invested in a diversified portfolio of high-quality, operating properties with cash yields greater than the targeted appreciation.
+Investments in other alternative asset classes, including hedge funds, diversify the expected investment returns relative to the equity and fixed income investments.
 As a result of the Company's diversification strategies, there are no significant concentrations of risk within the portfolio of investments.